 1899 Gutted by fire in Sydney Harbour, the ship was then purchased by the Westport Coal Company and taken to Dunedin where she was refitted before being towed to Lyttelton and put into service as a coal hulk.
 The Darra served steamers in the Port of Lyttelton for over fifty years.
 During this period a community of hulk-keepers with their wives and children lived aboard the coal hulks of Lyttelton Harbour.

-1910 circa J. P. Barnes was keeper of Darra, the last of the hulks and once among the finest and fastest of the Orient Company's fleet.
-Barnes, with his wife and three girls, lived in roomy, comfortable quarters, and in the big, well-proportioned and beautifully panelled saloon, which was their living room, entertained both guests from the town and members of the crews of vessels alongside which the hulk was lying.
+1910 circa J. P. Eames was keeper of Darra, the last of the hulks and once among the finest and fastest of the Orient Company's fleet.
+Barnes with his wife Mary and three girls, Emily, May and Elsie, lived in roomy, comfortable quarters, and in the big, well-proportioned and beautifully panelled saloon, which was their living room, entertained both guests from the town and members of the crews of vessels alongside which the hulk was lying.
 If the former were surprised to find that a coaling vessel could be so pleasant, the latter were no doubt more grateful for the hospitality they received.

 1950 December 16 The Darra's last moment of glory occurred when she was spruced up and fully rigged to represent the emigrant ship Charlotte Jane for the Canterbury Centennial celebrations.
 Once the celebrations had been completed the Darra was dismantled, cut down and sold as scrap.